domoticz/domoticz/dzVents/documentation/README.md

 ## [3.1.5] ##
 - Add two new system-events triggers as option to the on = { ... } section.
 Scripts can now also be triggered based on these system-events:
-	 - resetAllDevicestatus ; when the name, description or used / unused state of a device, variable or scene changes
+	 - resetAllDeviceStatus ; when the name, description or used / unused state of a device, variable or scene changes
 	 - resetAllEvents ; When a dzVents script in the internal editor changed

 ## [3.1.4] ##